sickboydroid/90-days-DSA-Challange/misc/git.md

 - `git branch name` create a new branch
 - `git checkout name` switch to name branch
 - `git checkout -b name` create and switch to name branch
 - `git switch name` similar to `git checkout` but still experimental
+- `git branch -f main dest_ref` (forcefully) reassigns main branch to some other commit. (dest_ref can be another branch, commit hash or relative ref like HEAD~4)

 ## Merging